csctd/profile-website-OguntadeA/README.md

 - Nikki; a student/peer looking at my work to see if she would want to work with me in the future and get to know me.
 <!-- make a bulleted list of 3 fictional visitors to your site.
 Include a few detials about them that could impact how you design for them.
 For each visitor, assign a task or goal they have for visiting your profile website -->

+## Design
+My desgin will help people who are on my webside navigate it easilier to retive the information they want to.
+It is easy to read and navigate therefore my viewers wont get confused.
+Also I will use immages and fonts to make my page look pretty and appeal to people,so that they arent bored of my site.

+## Accessibility
+I will make my website accessible to eveyone with the choices of color, font and size, therefore people who have any visual imparemnt will be able to see my site well.
+I will run colorblind testing/ comparision to see if im on the right track.

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=11521495)
 # Sphinx Profile Page